How I work.

 I push back on scope creep

-Two add-rounds free, anything bigger goes through a short change-order doc.
+Revisions are tier-scoped — 1 round on Design Sprints, 3 rounds on Full Projects, unlimited on monthly Retainers within reserved hours.
+Anything bigger goes through a short change-order doc.
 I'd rather pause and reprice than ship resentment — every founder I've worked with has appreciated this.